About AMWA – Resources

 Global Health Resources

-AMWA’s American Women’s Hospital Service (AWHS) Association
+AMWA’s American Women’s Hospitals Service (AWHS) Association

 An AWHS program that is very popular with the medical student members of AMWA is the travel grant.
 Awarded to students who have been accepted into an medicala school sponsored overseas clinic program, AWHS provides help in paying the travel costs to get the students to their overseas destination.
 Click here for more info.
 For more on AMWA’s Global Health Opportunities visit here.

 CARE is a leading humanitarian organization fighting global poverty who places a special focus on working alongside poor women because, equipped with the proper resources, women have the power to help whole families and entire communities escape poverty.
 Women are at the heart of CARE’s community-based efforts to improve basic education, prevent the spread of disease, increase access to clean water and sanitation, expand economic opportunity and protect natural resources.
 CARE also delivers emergency aid to survivors of war and natural disasters, and helps people rebuild their lives. http://www.care.org/